5 Ways to Stay in Touch With Your ‘Silver Medal’ Candidates

 Today’s Question: It’s a fairly common bit of advice in recruiting and HR circles: Stay in touch with your silver medalists – those previous candidates who were talented, but not quite right for the particular role they applied to.
-It’s good advice, but it’s also hard advice to follow.
+It’s good advice, but it’s also a hard advice to follow in the job market.
 With so many applicants flooding your job postings, how can you make sure the top contenders don’t get lost in the shuffle?
 What tips and best practices do you have to help HR pros and recruiters maintain relationships with previous candidates?

 1. Start a Drip Campaign

 The main thing is get these people on a drip campaign through your ATS.
 If you don’t have one, your standard email marketing system works just fine as well.
 Even if you are just sending them weekly newsletters from your business, it will keep your company fresh in their minds for when there is an opportunity that fits.
 Make it a point to reach out personally at least once a quarter to high value candidates.
 Since they will see your material and get the call, your relationship will become strong really quickly.

 2. Ask Candidates to Connect on Social Media

 At NatResPro we offer a free CV optimization service as well as different